jhaines0/CurbBridge/README.md

 ## Notes
 - The default sample rate updates each reading once a minute.
 You can change the sample rate by clicking on Curb (Connect) in your installed SmartApps and changing the Sample Rate input.
 - There is currently a bug which can result in duplicate devices.
 If you do end up with duplicate devices, try re-installing the Curb (Connect) SmartApp.
-It is less likely to occur if you do not adjust the sample rate during initial installation.
+It is less likely to occur if you perform the installation slowly.
+Give it ~10 seconds between each step.